Apricot-S/xiangting/README.md

 }
 ```

-In the calculation for a hand with melds (副露), the meld tiles can be included or excluded in the counting of the tiles that exist in four copies within the hand.
+In the calculation for a hand with melds (副露),
+the melded tiles can be included or excluded when counting tiles to determine if a hand contains four identical ones.

-If they are excluded (e.g., 天鳳 (Tenhou), 雀魂 (Mahjong Soul)), `None` should be specified for `fulu_mianzi_list`.
+If melds are excluded (e.g., 天鳳 (Tenhou), 雀魂 (Mahjong Soul)), specify `None` for `fulu_mianzi_list`.

-If they are included (e.g., World Riichi Championship, M.LEAGUE), the melds should be specified for `fulu_mianzi_list`.
+If melds are included (e.g., World Riichi Championship, M.LEAGUE), the melds should be included in the `fulu_mianzi_list`.

 ```rust
 use xiangting::{calculate_replacement_number, ClaimedTilePosition, FuluMianzi};